 So this week’s VGM I actually don’t know much about.
 It is from a game that I have played, but it was supposedly in the demo for said game, which I have not played.
-Furthermore, it is already hard enough to find the original in game versions of the music in the final version, and this demo loop isn’t included on the official release of the soundtrack.
+Furthermore, it is already hard enough to find the original in game versions of the tracks in the original PC release, and this demo loop isn’t included on the official release of the soundtrack.
 Technically, I can’t really verify if this track is legit or not, but it’s a good one regardless.

 TW: Mentions of torture and suicide.

 This song is notably different in style compared to the soundtrack of the main game.
 The main soundtrack consists of ominous atmospheric music that would be fitting in an old silent horror movie, while this one is melodic and more melancholy and somber than creepy.
 If I’m being honest, I think I actually prefer this over any of the songs in the main game.

 A recurring theme in I Have No Mouth and I Must Scream is that of helplessness and being trapped.
 The premise is about the last 5 remaining humans being kept alive and tortured for over 100 years by a malevolent supercomputer known as AM.
 Furthermore, the game differs from the original short story in that each of the five prisoners has their own separate stage that is based around their own flaws and insecurities.
 Three of the five prisoners are terrible people, and the other two are in poor mental health.
 AM merely choose the five that would be easiest to torture, rather than basing things on karmic retribution (Being an evil sentient AI tends to ensure that you’re kind of a dick).